zamazan4ik/awesome-pgo/article/article.md

 * By default, Clang [uses](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update) non-atomic profile counters.
 It could be a problem since non-atomic counters can bring some non-determinism into your PGO pipelines.
 * As usual, there are multiple documentation issues (like [one](https://github.com/llvm/llvm-project/issues/74022), [two](https://github.com/llvm/llvm-project/issues/82140)) in different areas.
 However, I would say Clang has **the best** PGO-related documentation at least among the open-source compilers.

+By the way, if you are interested in some PGO implementation details in Clang, I can recommend to watch [this](https://www.youtube.com/watch?v=CvbIPGSnes8) talk from C++ Russia 2021.
+The only limitation - the talk is in Russian so prepare your translators.

 With GCC I found the following issues:

 * [No](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) profile compatibility guarantees at all.
 It means that for every GCC update in theory you need to regenerate your PGO profiles.
 In practice - who knows, I didn't test it.
 GL HF!
 * PGO profiles' runtime dumping capabilities [are limited](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112829).
 Compared to LLVM, there is no easy way to dump PGO profile to a memory instead of a filesystem.
 GCC developers in this case suggest mitigations like using RAM-disk, NFS and other fancy stuff.
 If you want to implement it - you need to tweak GCOV implementation on your own.
 * It's [not clear](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806) how PGO in GCC interacts with user-defined `likely`/`unlikely` hints.
 It could be a problem when you apply PGO for the (partially) optimized codebase with such user hints.
 You can get some unexpected results.

+If you want to learn more about PGO-related GCC internals, I can recommend [this](https://trofi.github.io/posts/243-gcc-profiler-internals.html) article to read.

 About MSVC I cannot say much - I didn't use MSVC for years and have no enough experience.
 However, after reading the corresponding PGO [documentation](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations) I can highlight the following things: